BrewBench/monitor/arduino/README.md

   * Save to reboot
   * Using the [Arduino IDE](https://www.arduino.cc/en/Main/Software) upload the [BrewBenchYun sketch](arduino/BrewBenchYun/BrewBenchYun.ino)

-### Uno WiFi setup
-  * If the WiFi network starts with Arduino use password: arduino
-  * Set REST API access to open
-  * Change or remember the host name or IP address (you will need this later)
-  * Save to restart
-  * Using the [Arduino IDE](https://www.arduino.cc/en/Main/Software) upload the [BrewBenchUnoWiFi sketch](arduino/BrewBenchUnoWiFi/BrewBenchUnoWiFi.ino)

 ### Setup with Home Assistant
 This is a cool option for monitoring, check out https://home-assistant.io